m3db/m3/site/content/operational_guide/availability_consistency_durability.md

 ### Client Write and Read consistency

 We recommend running the client with `writeConsistencyLevel` set to `majority` and `readConsistencyLevel` set to `unstrict_majority`.
 This means that all write must be acknowledged by a quorums of nodes in order to be considered succesful, and that reads will attempt to achieve quorum, but will return the data from a single node if they are unable to achieve quorum.
-This ensures that reads will normally ensure consistency, but degraded conditions will cause reads to fail outright as long as at least a single node can satisfy the request.
+This ensures that reads will normally ensure consistency, and degraded conditions will not cause reads to fail outright as long as at least a single node can satisfy the request.

 You can read about the consistency levels in more detail in [the Consistency Levels section](/docs/architecture/m3db/consistencylevels)